-The highest harvest rate considered in this management plan (10%) when the population is large and increasing is low relative to typical harvest rates on forage fish stocks and is equivalent to the most-conservative harvest rate considered in the 2001 Washington and Oregon Eulachon Management plan.
-Although it is likely that a higher harvest rate would be sustainable to manage this forage fish stock, The States recognize the importance of an improved quantitative analysis to inform this value.
-In a meta-analysis of abundance time series for 55 stocks of forage fish, the average harvest rate not associated with stock collapses was 26% and the average rate associated with collapse was 44% (Essington et al. 2015); our proposed 10% maximum rate is well below these values.
-As another point of reference, the harvest rate on Fraser River Eulachon in 2017-2022 was set at 3.5% of the average of the previous 9 years of the SSB index, which was considered a conservative harvest rate that could be increased to accommodate requests for additional harvest by Indigenous peoples (Fisheries and Oceans Canada 2022).
+The highest harvest rate considered in this management plan (10%) when the population is large and increasing is low relative to typical harvest rates on forage fish stocks and is equivalent to the most-conservative harvest rate considered in the 2001 WOEMP.
+Although it is likely that a higher harvest rate would be sustainable for this forage fish stock, The States recognize the importance of an improved quantitative analysis to inform this value.
+In a metaanalysis of abundance time series for 55 stocks of forage fish, the average harvest rate not associated with stock collapse was 26% and the average rate associated with collapse was 44% (Essington et al. 2015); our proposed 10% maximum rate is well below these values.
+As another point of reference, the harvest level (in tonnes/pounds) on Fraser River Eulachon in 2017-2023 was set at 3.5% of the average of the previous nine years of the SSB index (Fisheries and Oceans Canada 2023).
+This 3.5% harvest level is considered a conservative harvest rate that could be increased to accommodate requests for additional harvest by Indigenous peoples (Fisheries and Oceans Canada 2023).

-Recent (2013-2022) harvest rates on Columbia Basin Eulachon ranged from 0.03-3.03%, including the total harvest from non-treaty commercial, recreational, and tribal ceremonial and subsistence fishing (Table A-6).
-The low harvest rates identified in this plan make it unlikely that biological characteristics of the population will be affected.
+Since the ESA listing, the States have met with NMFS at the onset of each season to review recent Columbia River Eulachon forecast data, and agreed to the annual target harvest rate, which has ranged from 1-2% of the post-season abundance as a conservative approach to management.
+Recent (2013-2023) harvest rates on Columbia River Eulachon ranged from 0.03- 3.03%, including the total harvest from non-treaty commercial, recreational, and tribal ceremonial and subsistence fishing (Table A-6).
+The proposed harvest rates identified in this plan are similarly conservative, to ensure that there will be no adverse biological effects on the Eulachon population.
 Furthermore, the timing of fisheries is unlikely to disproportionately affect early- or late-migrating fish.

-The following section outlines pre-season harvest considerations to inform target harvest rates at the onset of the season.
+The following section outlines pre-season management considerations to inform target harvest rates at the onset of the season.
 Although monitoring has improved over the past decade, Eulachon are still largely a data-poor species.
-This plan uses the best scientific information available and a precautionary approach with low harvest rates until more information becomes available.
+This plan uses the best scientific information available and a precautionary approach with low conservative harvest rates until more information becomes available.
 The States will strive to improve the information base for Eulachon to better inform conservation and management actions.